Skip to main content

 Environmental

 Hitachi established its “Environmental Vision” to define and clarify the society which we seek from a long-term perspective, given the trend of deepening environmental issues in the world and its management policy.
-To realize “a decarbonized society”, “a resource-efficient society”, and “a harmonized society with nature” which are set forth by its Environmental Vision, Hitachi formulated long-term environmental targets called “Hitachi Environmental Innovation 2050”.
+To realize “Decarbonization”, “Circular Economy”, and “Nature Positive” which are set forth by its Environmental Vision, Hitachi formulated long-term environmental targets called “Hitachi Environmental Innovation 2050”.

 • Carbon neutrality